ifremer-bioinformatics/samba/README.md

 This workflow will process paired-end metabarcoding data.

-Several steps are available :
-* Data integrity process :
+* Data integrity process
     * Checking pourcentage of correct barcode in R1 and R2 files
     * Checking number of forward and reverse reads by sample
     * Checking number of forward and reverse primers by sample
     * Checking if the same sequencer identifier is present over the data

-* Data import process :
+* Data import process
     * Import data and create objects for Qiime2 analysis
     * Evaluate data quality

-* Trimming process :
+* Trimming process
     * Use Qiime2 cutadapt to remove primers from data

-* Sample inference process using Dada2 :
+* Sample inference process using Dada2
     * Extract ASVs (Amplicon Sequence Variants) from samples using Dada2
     * Create ASVs counting table

-* Taxonomy assignment process :
+* Taxonomy assignment process
     * Use Qiime2 to assign each ASV according to a reference database using RDP

-* Statistical analysis process :
+* Statistical analysis process
     * A step to prepare data for stats will create R Phyloseq object for downstream analysis
     * Alpha diversity boxplots and taxonomic graphs are created using R Phyloseq
     * Beta diversity NMDS plots are generated according to several normalisation processes (no-normalisation, standard rarefaction, deseq2 normalisation, CSS normalisation)

-* Reporting :
+* Reporting
     * A report folder will provide the metabarcoding workflow results
     * A workflow execution synthesis will be generated using Nextflow native DAG, timeline, trace and html report